Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras

-\begin{remark} Lie algebra cocycles are a concept more important for infinite-dimensional $\fg$ than for finite-dimensional.
-For instance, Whitehead's theorem asserts that $H^{2}_{c}(\fg ,\fz)$ vanishes if $\fg$ is finite-dimensional and semi-simple.
-A prominent example for a non-trivial cocycle is the Kac--Moody cocycle
+\begin{remark} Lie algebra cohomology is a concept that unfolds its importance in particular when considering infinite-dimensional Lie algebras.
+For instance, Whitehead's lemma \cite[Thm.\ III.13]{Jacobson62Lie-algebras} asserts that $H^{2}_{c}(\fg ,\fz)$ vanishes if $\fg$ and $\fz$ are finite-dimensional and $\fg$ is semi-simple.

+The importance of $H^{2}_{c}(\fg,\fz)$ comes from the fact that it classifies (topologically split)\footnote{Our central extensions of Lie algebras are always assumed to be topologically split, but different authors follow different conventions for this.} \emph{central extensions} of topological Lie algebras, i.e.\ short exact sequences $\fz\to\wh{\fg}\xrightarrow{q}\fg$ for which there exists a continuous and linear right inverse of $q$ \cite[Prop.\ V.2.10]{Neeb06Towards-a-Lie-theory-of-locally-convex-groups}.
+In infinite dimensions a prominent example for a non-trivial $H^{2}_{c}(\fg,\fz)$ comes from $\fg=C^{\infty}(S^{1},\fk)$, $\fz=\R$ and the Kac-Moody cocycle